h4wduk3n/ncaa-next-26/textures/SLUS-21214/replacements/controller/controller-readme.txt

 This folder contains the default button graphics for the game.
-The default is Playstation.
+The default is Xbox.

-If you prefer Xbox, perform the following steps:
+If you prefer Playstation, perform the following steps:

-1. Unzip the Xbox buttons.zip file located in replacements/user-customs/controller.
+1. Unzip the playstation.zip file located in replacements/user-customs/controller.
    Keep them there.
 Do not move them.

-2. "Disable" the default playstation textures (do not remove them!) located here (in replacements/controller/playstation) by adding a dash to the front of each file's name (eg. change "file.png" to "-file.png").
+2. "Disable" the default xbox textures (do not remove them!) located here (in replacements/controller/xbox-white-outlined) by adding a dash to the front of each file's name (eg. change "file.png" to "-file.png").

    You can do this manually or use the Textures Disabler script to do it for you, if you like.